Siri, Alexa, and Google Assistant Can Be Controlled By Inaudible Commands - Slashdot

 I've been constructing and building so many robotic, listening devices, radio communication devices that I have enough under the belt to tell you that you don't really need to worry TOO much about all of that, at least not for now, here's why:

 1) For this to be at all possible, the devices involved must meet a range of technical specifications and capabilities.
-For example, you have a mobile speaker that is specced to work within 20 hz to 20KHz, most of these will fail above 10KHz
+For example, you have a mobile speaker that is specced to work within 20 hz to 20KHz, most of these will fail above 10KHz anyway, and you don't need them to be better than that, for its purpose, headphones however - is an entirely different case.

+2) I've tested numerous microphones so small we're talking 2-3 mm size, and most of these failed to pick up frequencies above 20KHz.
+As a young person, you could potentially hear up to 24KHz (I could pick up 23KHz sounds when I was 18 and worked in an electronics store, we tested with a Function Generator and a Piezo speaker specced well above 28KHz).
+Today I can pick up around 16.5-17KHz, which is not bad for my age, but on the plus side, I don't need expensive headphones anymore.

+3) We're talking inaudible sounds to the human ears here, therefor we're above the 20KHz range, to be entirely safe - we should be above 25KHz for this, very few phones, televisions, computer speakers and whatnot are capable of vibrating or picking up vibrations at those speeds, therefor this kind of communication in that frequency spectrum would fail drastically.

 Cut power to the microphones (Score:1)